 The NDTMS collects data on both those drug misusers presenting for treatment and those in treatment.
 It does not count the number of people addicted to a drug, but those seeking help for their drug use or associated problems (and subsequently have their information sent to the database) and is therefore not reflective of the community at large.

-Estimating the number of addicts in and not in treatment
+Estimating the number of problem drug users, including those not in treatment